 Allocation of emissions is not consistent with the guidelines only where there are no sufficient data available to split the information.
 For instance, emissions from category 1.A.5.a other stationary are reported and included under category 1.A.4.a i commercial and institutional emission estimates.
+Mobile commercial and institutional emission estimates (1.A.4.a ii) are included in 1.A.3 sector.
 Emissions from 3.B.4.g iii turkeys are included in 3.B.4.g iv other poultry.
-PM emissions from 2.A.3 glass production are included in the relevant 1.A.2 combustion category source.
+PM and HMs emissions from 2.A.3 glass production are included in the relevant 1.A.2 combustion category source as well as those from lead, zinc and copper production. $NO_X$ , $SO_X$ and $NH_3$ from 1.B.1.b, fugitive emissions from solid fuel transformation, are included in the 1.A.2.a category.

-There are a few emission sources not assessed yet: Black carbon and HMs non exhaust emissions from 1.A.3.b vii, road abrasion, NH3 emissions from some energy combustion activities, NOX, SOX and NH3 from 1.B.1.b, fugitive emissions from solid fuel transformation, NOX and NH3 from 3.D.a iv, crop residues applied to soils, and 3.D.b, indirect emissions from managed soils, NMVOC from 5.D.1 and 5.D.2, domestic and industrial wastewater activities.
+There are a few emission sources not assessed yet: black carbon, HMs, dioxin and PCB non exhaust emissions from 1.A.3.b vii, road abrasion, PAH, dioxin and PCB emissions from 1.A.3.b v gasoline evaporation, NH3 emissions from domestic and international aviation LTO cycle, NOx and NH3 from 3.D.a iv, crop residues applied to soils, and 3.D.b, indirect emissions from managed soils.
 Emission factors for these categories, when available in the Guidebook (EMEP/EEA, 2016), need further assessment for the applicability to the national circumstances.
 PAH emissions are not detailed in the four indicator compounds but accounted for as a total because for many categories emission factors are not available by compound.
 Black carbon emissions from 1.A.3.b vi automobile tyre and brake wear, have not been estimated and will be included in the next submission.
 Emissions from the categories reported in the NFR under 2.A.5, quarrying and mining of minerals other than coal, construction and demolition and storage, handling and transport of mineral products, are not estimated because no information on activity data is still available.